 Start Writing Your Daughter’s Eulogy in Our Free AI Tool

-A daughter’s eulogy is much more than a speech.
-It is your chance to: • Celebrate her unique personality and passions
+A well-written eulogy does more than fill a slot in the service.
+It allows you to: • Celebrate her personality, passions and achievements

-• Acknowledge her impact on siblings, classmates, colleagues and the wider community
+• Honour her influence on siblings, classmates, colleagues and the wider community

-1. Talk to siblings, grandparents, cousins and close friends.
+1. Talk with siblings, grandparents, cousins and close friends.

-4. Jot down words that describe her: determined, cheeky, creative, sporty, stubborn, generous.
+4. Make a quick list of words that describe her: determined, cheeky, creative, sporty, stubborn, generous.

-Tip: Use your phone’s voice recorder while chatting to relatives so you don’t lose spontaneous anecdotes.
+Tip: Use your phone’s voice recorder while chatting so spontaneous anecdotes are safely stored.

 3. Shape a Simple Structure

-A clear structure keeps nerves at bay when you stand to speak.
+A clear outline calms nerves when it is time to speak.

 • Introduce yourself and your relationship: “Good afternoon, I’m Emma, Isla’s mum.”